Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/LAB5: Creating a Virtual Private Cloud /README.md

  Though this subnet is named  Public Subnet , it is not yet public.
 A public subnet must have an internet gateway, which you attach in the next task.

  #####  Create a private subnet

+ You use the private subnet for resources that must remain isolated from the internet.

++   Use what you learned in the previous steps to create another subnet with the following settings:

+    +   For VPC ID, choose Lab VPC .
+    +   For Subnet name, enter Private Subnet
+    +   For Availability Zone, select the first Availability Zone in the list.
+Do not choose  No Preference .
+    +   For IPv4 CIDR block, enter 10.0.2.0/23
+    +   Choose Create subnet

+The CIDR block of  10.0.2.0/23  includes all IP addresses that start with 10.0.2.x and 10.0.3.x.
+This is twice as large as the public subnet because most resources should be kept private unless they specifically must be accessible from the internet.

+Your VPC now has two subnets.
+However, the public subnet is totally isolated and cannot communicate with resources outside the VPC.
+Next, you configure the public subnet to connect to the internet via an internet gateway.